MicrosoftDocs/azure-docs/articles/analysis-services/tutorials/aas-supplemental-lesson-detail-rows.md

     ![aas-lesson-detail-rows-pivottable](../tutorials/media/aas-lesson-detail-rows-pivottable.png)

 3. In the PivotTable, double-click an aggregated value for a year and a region name.
-Here we double-clicked on the value for Australia and the year 2014.
-A new sheet opens containing a lot of data, but not really useful.
+Here we double-clicked the value for Australia and the year 2014.
+A new sheet opens containing data, but not useful data.

     ![aas-lesson-detail-rows-pivottable](../tutorials/media/aas-lesson-detail-rows-sheet.png)